Last updated: 06.08.2018

 … there are more methods to avoid negative impact on your drones healt bars:

-Just wait after entering the site until the NPC ships have locked your ship before you launch the drones.
+Patience.
+After entering the site, wait until the NPC ships have locked your ship before you launch the drones.
 This way you can at least avoid some initial damage on them.
+It might proove usefull to do this between different waves too.
+So the NPCs are basically forced to go for you first, because the drones are just not there.

 If you are in a site with multiple waves, recall your drones after every wave until the NPCs have started to shoot you.

-There are also elite NPCs frigates you will encounter at some time.
-Those are especially nasty, hard to kill and most of the time give a flying f*** about your E-War.
+There are also elite NPCs frigates you might encounter.
+Those are especially nasty, hard to kill and often give a flying f*** about your E-War.
 They just go straight for your drones.
 In this case the only way to safe them is to call them back into your drone bay.
-If you wait long enough then, the NPCs might start to shoot the ship, deploying your drone then might give it a few moments before the elite frigate goes back to shoot the drones.
+If you wait long enough then, the NPCs should start to shoot the ship, deploying your drone then might give it a few moments before the elite frigate goes back to shoot the drones.

 11. Lost them?